baihacker/main/docs/_posts/2022-04-30-A_summation_trick.md

 \end{array}
 $$

 The latest formula is still not easy to evaluate efficiently.
-Consider more transformation, **Formula 3** is derived
+Consider more transformations, **Formula 3** is derived

 $$
 \begin{array}{lll}